 1.2 Checkpoint Charlie

-2. Spies and Traitors of World War II
+2. Secret Agents and Betrayals of the Second World War

-Berlin’s spy history dates back long before the Cold War, with World War II playing a significant role.
+Berlin’s history in spying goes back much earlier even before the Cold war phase and particularly the second world war.
 Let’s delve into some notable figures from this era:

 2.1 Dietrich Bonhoeffer